UlbertAO/namaste-react/EP 3 Laying the Foundation/readme.md

 bable also supports old browser like es6 are not understood by them

 NOTE if we have to pass any attribute to jsx we need to use camelCase

+//react component
+what is it is is anything you see btn,heading, footer but in react there are 2:

+- class based component=>old way
+- functional component=> new way => it is a normal js function which returns jsx or react element

+NOTE name any component starting with capital

+since functional component is fn we render it this way

+> <HeadingComponent />

+component compotition means component inside another component just a jargon

+inside jsx if we write{} inside it we can write any piece of javascript expression

+since in jsx we can add custom js using {} that means crosssite scripting is possible but jsx takes care of it before executing it will sanitize it.